spyingcreeper09/Minecraft-Protocol-Basic-Chat-Bot/README.md

+Credit
+I have to give most of the credit to SonicandTailsCD https://github.com/SonicandTailsCD. this was ment to jusy be a single time ting where i upload thos for people on kaboom to use but SonicandTailsCD has done his best to make this project easy and ready to use.
+Big thanks to him.
+I might not upadte this too often so the most up to date version would most likely be on here: https://github.com/SonicandTailsCD/Minecraft-Protocol-Basic-Chat-Bot

 This is ment to be a very basic minecraft chat bot verification system with hardcoded commands for beginners.
 Go ahead and do what you want with it.

 How To Run